 SyncheckII contains a light sensor and microphone to detect light and sound.
 (A line level audio input jack is also provided for situations when the microphone may pick up unwanted sound interference.)
-Our test videos consist of repeated white flash frames with simultaneous "pips" of sine tone beginning on the leading edge of each flash frame.
-The actual duration of these "flash-pips" is not particularly important, rather the onset of signal is used.
-A single flash-pip is usually enough to determine the amount of error time, but our test signals repeat continuously to reveal intermittent errors or drifting problems.
+Test videos consist of repeating white flash frames with simultaneous "pips" of sine tone that begin on the leading edge of each flash frame.
+Full frame video flashes are used to allow simple and reasonably accurate testing of both interlaced and progressive displays.
+The onset of sound and light is used for measurement, therefore duration of each "flash" or "pip" is not critical.
+A single flash-pip is enough to make an accurate measurement but our test signals repeat continuously to reveal intermittent errors or drifting problems.
 SyncheckII registers the leading edge of each audio and image signal, shows you which was ahead of the other, and how much time occurred between them.
 The results are displayed via LEDs and are updated with each flash-pip.
 SyncheckII's optical detection is very sensitivity to a wide range of visible and near-infrared light and as a result works well with practically any display technology.
 The microphone's sensitivity is fixed to allow a wide range of comfortable and safe listening levels.

-You may use our audio and video test signals supplied on CDR or DVD-R. Because we have many more test files than can fit on a single CDR we have selected a range of commonly used files for inclusion on your CD.
+We have supplied a wide selection of test movies on CDR or DVD-R, or via ftp download.
+Because we have many more test files than can fit on a single disc we have selected a range of commonly used files to include with your purchase.
 You may wish to visit our ftp sight to see what else is available (see the last page of this manual for a url.)
-If you purchased an optional playable DVD-R you also received the full set of test files in the data area of the DVD.
-You can create your own test files, if you like, as long as the signals fall within a few simple guidelines discussed later in this manual (see page 16).
+If you purchased an optional playable DVD-R you also received a large set of test files in the data area of the DVD.
+You can create your own test files, too, as long as the signals fall within a few simple guidelines discussed later in this manual (see page 16).